 And, as any CEO can tell you, running a business has alarming similarities to running a war.
 Pierre’s quote is also representative of his life:

 “I never had it in mind that I would start a company one day and it would really be successful.
-I have just been motivated by working on interesting technology.”-Pierre Omidyar.
+I have just been motivated by working on the interesting technology.”-Pierre Omidyar.

 It turns out the multibillionaire was just trying to impress his girlfriend!
 I don’t know about you guys, but I am certainly quite happy that my wife was less discerning!